 To obtain a better understanding of the current state of enterprise risk oversight among entities of all types and sizes, we conducted this study in conjunction with the American Institute of Certified Public Accountants' (AICPA) Business, Industry, and Government Team.
-This is the fourth year that we have conducted similar research in partnership with the AICPA.
-Data was collected during April and May 2012 through an online survey instrument electronically sent to members of the AICPA's Business and Industry group who serve in chief financial officer or equivalent senior executive positions.
-In total, we received 618 responses to our survey (not all questions received 618 responses as discussed on p.
-5).
-This report summarizes our findings and provides a great resource for benchmarking an organization's approach to risk oversight against current trends.
+This is the fifth year that we have conducted similar research in partnership with the AICPA.
+Data was collected during the fall of 2013 through an online survey instrument electronically sent to members of the AICPA's Business and Industry group who serve in chief financial officer or equivalent senior executive positions.
+In total, we received 446 responses to our survey.
+This report summarizes our findings and provides a resource for benchmarking an organization's approach to risk oversight against current trends.

-This year we observe a notable increase in the percentage of organizations who report increased maturity of their enterprise-wide risk oversight processes, with large organizations, public companies, and financial services organizations significantly more mature than other organizations in their enterprise-risk oversight processes.
-Despite improvements, significant opportunities remain for organizations to strengthen underlying processes for identifying and assessing key risks facing the entity especially as it relates to integrating risk oversight efforts with strategic planning activities.
+This year we observe that the maturity of enterprise-wide risk oversight processes appears to have leveled off with large organizations, public companies, and financial services organizations significantly more mature than other organizations in their enterprise-risk oversight processes.
+Most notably, organizations appear to be struggling to integrate their risk oversight and strategic planning processes.
+Significant opportunities remain for organizations to strengthen underlying processes for identifying and assessing key risks facing the entity especially as it relates to integrating risk oversight efforts with strategic planning activities.

-The next three pages summarize some of the key findings from this research.
+The following Executive Summary highlights some of the key findings from this research.
 The remainder of the report provides more detailed information about other key findings and related implications for risk oversight.